ALS-H/Harmonica/README.md

   - tag the music tokens with emotions like happy,sad,neutral,calm and energetic
   - then convert these tagged music tokens to tagged remi tokens
 - **Prompt Engineering**
-  - Chain of Thought
+  - Chain of Thought (CoT)
-  - Tree of Thought
+  - Tree of Thought (ToT)
+  - Graph of Thought (GoT)
-- **RAG**
+- **Music RAG**
-  - retrieve these tokens through RAG
+  -  use the csv tagged music tokens as the context for retrieval
+  -  use an Agent to convert music data to NLP
+  -  Langchain FAISS vector store implementation
+  -  facebook musicgen model as generator
+  -  implement prompt engineering techniques